-Two of the most frustrating parts of making a travel insurance claim are 1) how long the claim process takes – think months not weeks; and 2) how the insurance company usually waits until all the details have drained from your brain before asking follow-up questions.
+Two of the most frustrating parts are 1) how long the claim process takes – think months not weeks; and 2) how the insurance company usually waits until all the details have drained from your brain before asking follow-up questions.

 Solution: write it all down as you go along, starting with your policy number.
 It might seem like extra admin, but future you will be grateful.

 As ex-lawyers go, I’ve gotten pretty sloppy with paperwork so my ‘important insurance notes’ are as likely found on the back of an old piece of junk mail.
 It doesn’t matter.
 Write it all down and store it somewhere you can find it later.
 Under your pillow if that’s what it take.

 Typically, travel insurance companies want everything in writing.
 Although you might have to make a quick call to get the company to send you a claim form, most forms are now available for download or even completion online.
 It’s worth reading the requirements for how to fill in the form and stick to it.
 Most companies aren’t hugely strict (blue versus black pen) but find out:

 - what you need to fill in (printed form? online form?); and

 - how you need to submit your claim (by post or can you email)?

 Given a choice, my preference is a printed form that I fill in by hand, photograph on my phone and send by email.
 I then forward any necessary supporting documents as separate emails.